 I have to admit it makes sense.
 Wouldn’t we want trees that are strengthened by stress, organizations that are enhanced by duress, personalities that strengthen when pressed, and lives that thrive when placed under demands?

 When I read the book, it made so much sense to me.
 It was consistent with how I viewed our potential as well as the cultivation of resilience and grit.

-Lately however I have been feeling fragile.
-And as much as anti-fragility may be an optimal reality, I’m struggling.
+Yet at the time of this writing, I have been feeling fragile.
+And as much as anti-fragility may be an optimal reality, it’s a struggle.

 Of course, there is likewise a physical decline ongoing.
 Honestly though, I'm less disturbed by this than the prospect of intellectual diminishment.
 Maybe its because I could see and expect the physical effects, or maybe it is because I am so deeply attached and identified with myself as a thinking, intellectual being.

-Regardless, I have been experiencing depression and grief.
+Regardless, depression and grief are part of the human package.
 I guess it’s insufficient to have read and studied about the emotional and psychological processes of reconciling to our own mortality.
-Nothing like a bracing dose of reality and experience to make things real.
+There is nothing like a bracing dose of reality and experience to make things real.

 It’s not like I’m elderly or on death’s door, and by most standards I'm a pretty healthy man.
-But it’s like that moment when you sense the season shifting from full on summer to the first softening into autumn though it is yet well in the future.
+But it is like that moment when you sense the season shifting from full on summer to the first softening into autumn.
 And there is a beautifully bittersweet quality to it.